Financial Abuse Recovery: Rebuilding Your Life and Your Credit Score

 The Day After You Leave

-A woman sits in a rented apartment, looking at her laptop.
-She has finally left her financially abusive marriage.
-She is safe.
-But as she tries to set up the utilities in her name, she is denied.
-Her credit score, which she thought was excellent, is 520.
-Her ex-husband had taken out three credit cards in her name and maxed them out.
-She has $400 in a new checking account, a high-paying job, and a profound sense of panic.
-She feels like she has escaped a burning building only to realize she is standing in a desert with no map.
+A woman sits in a rented apartment at 11 p.m., her laptop’s blue light the only thing on in the room, a stack of unopened mail leaning against a lamp she bought that afternoon because the old one belonged to a life she doesn’t live anymore.
+She’s finally left her financially abusive marriage.
+She’s safe.
+But when she tries to set up the utilities in her own name, she’s denied.
+Her credit score, which she thought was excellent, reads 520.
+Her ex-husband had opened three credit cards in her name and run them into the ground without telling her.
+She has $400 in a brand-new checking account, a high-paying job, and a panic that doesn’t have a name yet.
+She feels like she’s escaped a burning building only to discover she’s standing in a desert with no map, no compass, and a phone that keeps buzzing with numbers she doesn’t recognize.

-In my clinical practice, the immediate aftermath of leaving a financially abusive relationship is often characterized by overwhelming practical and psychological chaos.
-The abuser’s control doesn’t end the day you walk out the door; it lingers in the form of ruined credit, legal battles, and deep-seated financial anxiety.
+In my clinical practice, the immediate aftermath of leaving a financially abusive relationship is almost always characterized by this exact double chaos, practical and psychological at once.
+The abuser’s control doesn’t end the day you walk out the door.
+It lingers in the form of ruined credit, legal battles, and a financial anxiety that has taken up residence in your body.

 What Is Financial Abuse Recovery?